usmaann/BioALBERT/README.md

 BioALBERT- A simple and effective pre-trained biomedical language representation model

 This repository provides the pre-trained BioALBERT models, a biomedical language representation model trained on large domain specific (biomedical) corpora for designed for biomedical text mining tasks.
-Please refer to our papers (links) for more details.
+Please refer to our [papers](links) for more details.

 ## Download